-We offer eight first-year adult neurology training positions.
+We offer 8 adult neurology residency positions.
 All positions will be filled through the National Resident Matching Program (NRMP) using ERAS, the Electronic Residency Application Service.
-Registration forms for the NRMP can be obtained from the National Resident Matching Program, 2450 N Street, Washington, DC 20037, (202) 828-0676 or at www.nrmp.org.
+Registration forms for the NRMP can be obtained at www.nrmp.org.
 Because our program is an Advanced program, applicants must apply separately through ERAS for their PGY-1 year; Emory offers both internal medicine-preliminary year and transitional year programs for interested applicants.
 A separate interview for internal medicine or the transitional year program is not required.

 We encourage applicants to apply early.
 We begin reviewing applications in September; interviews occur on Fridays in November, December, and January.
 We encourage all invited applicants and their spouses/partners to attend a dinner at the homes of one of our residents, planned on the Thursday evening before the interview day.
 During the interview, applicants will attend Grand Rounds, meet with residents, interview with 4-5 faculty members, and tour our facilities, including the Brain Health Center, Emory University Hospital, and Grady Memorial Hospital.

 IMG applicants are welcome to apply.
 We will work in cooperation with the GME office to make legal arrangements for an H-1 or J-1 visa if an IMG candidate is accepted into our residency training program.
 A valid ECFMG certificate is required to begin residency training.
 If an applicant has not yet fulfilled the ECFMG requirements, plans to meet the requirements must be indicated in the NRMP application.
 Additionally, satisfactory completion of a clinical rotation in the US within the past year is desirable.